ahmedNaser7/Muslim/README.md

 *   Sebha: A digital counter for your athikr.
 *   Athkar: Daily Athkar for Morning and Night.

-## Who is it for?

-*   Intermediate developers and beginners looking for a way to structure their app in a testable and maintainable way.
-*   Advanced developers looking for quick reference.

 ## Opening a sample in Android Studio

-To open one of the samples in Android Studio, begin by checking out one of the sample branches, and then open the root directory in Android Studio.
-The following series of steps illustrate how to open the [usecases](tree/usecases/) sample.

 Clone the repository: